 You’ve probably seen a mockup online even if you didn’t recognize it at the time.
 A mockup is an image that shows a product, app, or website in a

 There are plenty of free and paid mockup creators online.
 MagicMockups lets you upload your own free for personal or commercial use.
 Smart Mockups offers a free and premium mockup tool, depending on what images you need.
+Another place where you can download mockup images is Creative Fabrica.

 Try Screenshot Tools